TROPIC FEVER

 DOCU-DRAMA

-Francisco de Orellana was representing Gonzalo Pizarro, the youngest Pizarro brother when in 1541 he led the Spanish expedition army from its outpost in Guio over the Andes in a mission into the unknown, into terra incognita.
-The objective of the expedition was to discover the „Eldorado“, the land full of gold as the Incas said, and the „Cinammon land“ full of spices: somewhere on the other side of the Andes.
+Francisco de Orellana was representing Gonzalo Pizarro, the youngest of the Pizarro brothers, when in 1541 he led a Spanish expedition from its outpost in Quito over the Andes into the unknown — into terra incognita.
+The objective was to find El Dorado, the land of gold spoken of by the Incas, and the Land of Cinnamon, rich in spices: somewhere on the other side of the Andes.

-Some months laters, only the half are left of the 4,000 Spaniards and the Indio sherpas.
-Pizarro’s expedition gets stuck at the offset of the rain forest.
-No European had ever reached this point yet.
-All food is gone, going back is impossible and the greed for gold changes into the will to survive.
-Out of despair the Spaniards decides to build a caravel in Rio Coca, in the middle of the rain forest, in order to continue the journey on the river.
+Some months later, only half of the 4,000 Spaniards and their indigenous guides remained.
+Pizarro’s expedition had ground to a halt at the edge of the rainforest — a point no European had ever reached.
+All food was gone, turning back was impossible, and the hunger for gold had given way to the will to survive.
+In despair, the Spaniards decided to build a caravel on the Coca River, deep in the rainforest, to continue their journey by water.

-While Pizarro is in total fever delirium, the young, aristocratic and liberal Francisco de Orellana takes control and sets off with 61 other people to get help.
-But the vessel „Victoria“ will never make it back to base camp.
-It dips into an incredible journey over the Amazons.
-The priest of the caravel, Gaspar de Carvajal, writes in his diary about beheaded people and terrible, naked female warriors, the Amazons.
+While Pizarro lay in feverish delirium, the young, aristocratic and resourceful Francisco de Orellana took control, setting off with 61 others to find help.
+But the vessel Victoria would never make it back to base camp.
+It was swept into an extraordinary journey down the Amazon.
+The expedition’s priest, Gaspar de Carvajal, wrote in his diary of headhunters and fearsome naked female warriors — the Amazons.

-In 2003 the Dutch naturalist Dr. Marc van Roosmalen sails on the research boat Calibella over the Rio Aripuana, one of the endless tributaries of the Amazons.
-TIME magazine declared Roosmalen as one of the „Heroes of the planet“.
-The primatologist has discovered more than new animal species over the last twenty years – and that caused lots of trouble with the Brazilian authorities.
-Marc van Roosmalen is an offcial scientist of the prestigeous Research Institute IMPA.
-But police bullies him whenever possible because he is trying to buy large regions of the rain forest with European donations and transform them in protected areas.
-This is not a good way to make friends in one of the most corrupt countries in South America.
+In 2003, Dutch naturalist Dr. Marc van Roosmalen sailed the research vessel Calibella along the Rio Aripuanã, one of the countless tributaries of the Amazon.
+TIME magazine had named Roosmalen one of its “Heroes of the Planet.”
+Over the previous twenty years, the primatologist had discovered more than twenty new animal species — and this had brought him into serious conflict with the Brazilian authorities.
+Marc van Roosmalen is an official scientist at the prestigious research institute INPA.
+But the police harass him at every opportunity, because he is attempting to purchase large areas of rainforest with European donations and turn them into protected areas.
+This is not the best way to make friends in one of the most corrupt countries in South America.

-Some months laters, only the half are left of the 4,000 Spaniards and the Indio sherpas.
-Pizarro’s expedition gets stuck at the offset of the rain forest.
-No European had ever reached this point yet.
-All food is gone, going back is impossible and the greed for gold changes into the will to survive.
-Out of despair the Spaniards decides to build a caravel in Rio Coca, in the middle of the rain forest, in order to continue the journey on the river.
+Some months later, only half of the 4,000 Spaniards and their indigenous guides remained.
+Pizarro’s expedition had ground to a halt at the edge of the rainforest — a point no European had ever reached.
+All food was gone, turning back was impossible, and the hunger for gold had given way to the will to survive.
+In despair, the Spaniards decided to build a caravel on the Coca River, deep in the rainforest, to continue their journey by water.

-While Pizarro is in total fever delirium, the young, aristocratic and liberal Francisco de Orellana takes control and sets off with 61 other people to get help.
-But the vessel „Victoria“ will never make it back to base camp.
-It dips into an incredible journey over the Amazons.
-The priest of the caravel, Gaspar de Carvajal, writes in his diary about beheaded people and terrible, naked female warriors, the Amazons.
+While Pizarro lay in feverish delirium, the young, aristocratic and resourceful Francisco de Orellana took control, setting off with 61 others to find help.
+But the vessel Victoria would never make it back to base camp.
+It was swept into an extraordinary journey down the Amazon.
+The expedition’s priest, Gaspar de Carvajal, wrote in his diary of headhunters and fearsome naked female warriors — the Amazons.

-In 2003 the Dutch naturalist Dr. Marc van Roosmalen sails on the research boat Calibella over the Rio Aripuana, one of the endless tributaries of the Amazons.
-TIME magazine declared Roosmalen as one of the „Heroes of the planet“.
-The primatologist has discovered more than new animal species over the last twenty years – and that caused lots of trouble with the Brazilian authorities.
-Marc van Roosmalen is an offcial scientist of the prestigeous Research Institute IMPA.
-But police bullies him whenever possible because he is trying to buy large regions of the rain forest with European donations and transform them in protected areas.
-This is not a good way to make friends in one of the most corrupt countries in South America.
+In 2003, Dutch naturalist Dr. Marc van Roosmalen sailed the research vessel Calibella along the Rio Aripuanã, one of the countless tributaries of the Amazon.
+TIME magazine had named Roosmalen one of its “Heroes of the Planet.”
+Over the previous twenty years, the primatologist had discovered more than twenty new animal species — and this had brought him into serious conflict with the Brazilian authorities.
+Marc van Roosmalen is an official scientist at the prestigious research institute INPA.
+But the police harass him at every opportunity, because he is attempting to purchase large areas of rainforest with European donations and turn them into protected areas.
+This is not the best way to make friends in one of the most corrupt countries in South America.

 Shot in original locations in Manaus, along Aripuana River, Vitoria, Rio de Janeiro (Brazil)